angristan/awesome-stars/README.md

 - [JetBrains/JetBrainsRuntime](https://github.com/JetBrains/JetBrainsRuntime) - Runtime environment based on OpenJDK for running IntelliJ Platform-based products on Windows, macOS, and Linux
 - [bumptech/glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
 - [square/picasso](https://github.com/square/picasso) - A powerful image downloading and caching library for Android
-- [cucumber/common](https://github.com/cucumber/common) - A monorepo of common components - building blocks for implementing Cucumber in various languages.
 - [buchen/portfolio](https://github.com/buchen/portfolio) - A simple tool to calculate the overall performance of an investment portfolio.
 - [afsalashyana/FakeImageDetection](https://github.com/afsalashyana/FakeImageDetection) - Fake Image Detection Using Machine Learning
 - [square/retrofit](https://github.com/square/retrofit) - A type-safe HTTP client for Android and the JVM